 The complexity in the Eurozone branches from productive concentrations and different country strategies and focuses its importance on the four biggest countries of this monetary union and on a series of major differences between the four biggest member countries.
-The recent rise of the value was in the short term disrupted by the subprime crisis, however there are many reasons for a recommencement of a clear appreciation of the euro against the US dollar and the Japanese yen.
+The recent rise of the value was in the short term disrupted by the subprime crisis, however, there are many reasons for a recommencement of a clear appreciation of the euro against the US dollar and the Japanese yen.

-There are several reasons for this and the first one is that the central American financial institution, the Federal Reserve, is likely to remain more responsive than the European Central bank regarding the event of an economic slowdown or financial crisis, since current developments in monetary policy and market outlooks seem to confirm this.
+There are several reasons for this and the first one is that the central American financial institution, the Federal Reserve, is likely to stay more responsive than the European Central Bank on the event of an economic slowdown or financial crisis, since current developments in monetary policy and market outlooks seem to confirm this.
 Indeed, the slowdown in growth will be stronger and more durable in the United States than in the euro area.
 There is a collapse in construction activity in the US due to the very high stock of unsold houses, while at the same time Eurozone countries witness a slight expectable weakening in construction activity after a period of strong growth.

-The United States is finding it more and more difficult to sell securitized assets to the rest of the world, since non-residents will be less attracted to assets issued in that country because a significant percentage of the US external deficit was financed by the purchase of corporate bonds by non-residents, as well as a substantial portion of these obligations.
+The United States is finding it more and more difficult to sell securitized assets to the rest of the world since non-residents will be less attracted to assets issued in that country because a significant percentage of the US external deficit was financed by the purchase of corporate bonds by non-residents, as well as a substantial part of these obligations.
 Secondly, despite the acceleration of the accumulation of foreign exchange reserves, emerging countries seem to accept a faster depreciation of the dollar, so the green currency is becoming more and more difficult to stabilize.
 Regarding Japanese, there is a need to realize that that country cannot continue regular processes with a strong yen.
-With the decline in real income of Japanese households, the only drivers of demand are exports and associated investments, which weaken with the US slowdown and all of these explanations were add to the strengthening of the probability of the situation of appreciation of the euro against the dollar and the yen.
+With the decline in the real income of Japanese households, the only drivers of demand are exports and associated investments, which weaken with the US slowdown and all of these explanations were adding to the strengthening of the probability of the situation of appreciation of the euro against the dollar and the yen.

 The big burden of imports in Germany comes from outsourcing to emerging countries and it is enough to perceive the evolution of imports of intermediate goods, since the countries that have made extensive use of outsourcing.
 Therefore, they take advantage more from the drop in import prices due to the appreciation of the euro.
 The appreciation of the euro reduced the import prices of the four biggest Eurozone countries during 2002 and 2003, so the change in the amount of the sensitivity of exports to changes in the euro is a function of concentration.